TheProdigyLeague/Voyix/.github/README.md

 ### IaC 🏗️

-Infrastructure as Code manages many tools, such as, Terraform or JSON manifests. _This ensures scale as deployments become massive and version-controlled._
+Infrastructure as Code manages many tools, such as Terraform or JSON manifests. _This ensures scale as deployments become massive and version-controlled._

 #### Micro Arch 🛠️

-* Deconstruct Developer Applications into indepedent, loosely couple, and less monitored micro-service architectures... 🖱️
+* Deconstruct Developer Applications into independent, loosely coupled, and less monitored microservice architectures... 🖱️
-* Promoters will use a more scalable, maintainable, and indepedent factors of pre-deployed, pre-packaged, and pre-functionality programs. 💻
+* Promoters will use more scalable, maintainable, and independent factors of pre-deployed, pre-packaged, and pre-functionality programs. 💻

 #### Containerization 📦

-* Packaging becomes micro-serviced as their dependencies rely on more Dockerfile containers. 📦
+* Packaging becomes microservice as their dependencies rely on more Dockerfile containers. 📦
 * Containerization becomes more simple for deployments and ensures consistent `subsystem/usr/kernel/env`

 #### Kubernetes 🎻

-Use `utils Dockerfile man` for containerization utilization orchestration. 📦 (Management at scale). 🤖 Because, at large scales, kubernetes automates deployments, scalar penetration tenestration, fiber optic cable balancing, pre-compiled source code, loader interpreting and pre-processed containerized applicator handlers. 👾
+Use `utils Dockerfile man` for containerization utilization orchestration. 📦 (Management at scale). 🤖 Because, at large scales, kubernetes automates deployments, scalar penetration testation, fiber optic cable balancing, pre-compiled source code, loader interpreting and pre-processed containerized applicator handlers. 👾

 #### Application Programming Interface (Man) 🇨🇳